creatingfuturetoday/AWS-Lex-Healthcare-Bot/README.md

 ### What is the motivation behind the project ?

-This project was created while doing an intership at _DCM InfoTech_.
 The chatbot was created in order to provide medical services to people sitting at home in these troubling times and help them find a doctor suitable to their requirenments and book an appointment using the chatbot.

 ### How do all the services work together ?